nsrr/shhs-documentation/pages/tutorials/requesting-file-access.md

   </a>
   </div>
   <div class="panel-footer">
-    <h3 class="panel-title">Step 6: Specific Dataset Access Denied - This may occur if your <b>Specific Purpose</b> in your DAUA doesn't match the dataset requested.</h3>
+    <span class="panel-title">Step 6: Specific Dataset Access Denied - This may occur if your <b>Specific Purpose</b> in your DAUA doesn't match the dataset requested.</span>
   </div>
 </div>